SOLÈS — Redefining

 L'Oréal Brandstorm 2026 — Fordham University — Jan – Mar 2026

-I co-founded SOLÈS for L'Oréal Brandstorm 2026, a global student marketing competition where teams pitch original beauty innovations directly to L'Oréal executives.
+I co-founded SOLÈS for L'Oréal Brandstorm 2026, a global student marketing competition where teams pitch original beauty innovations to L'Oréal executives.
 In under three months, my team built a full product concept, pricing model, and go-to-market strategy around a single insight: luxury doesn't have to mean impractical.
-SOLÈS is a dual-ended compact that combines a luxury fragrance balm on one end and SPF 50 mineral protection on the other.
+SOLÈS is a dual-ended compact combining a luxury fragrance balm on one end and SPF 50 mineral protection on the other.

-I pushed the team toward a different definition of luxury: something so well-designed that it earns a permanent place in your bag.
+I pushed the team toward a different definition of luxury: something so well-designed it earns a permanent place in your bag.
 Not luxury as status.
 Luxury as quality you rely on.

 "We weren't building a product that happened to be sustainable.
 We were building a product where sustainability was the strategy."

-| Brand / Product | SPF Protection | Luxury Fragrance | Refillable | Portable Format | Price Range |
+| Brand / Product | SPF 50 | Luxury Fragrance | Refillable | Portable | Price |

 |---|---|---|---|---|---|